Flutterando/modular/flutter_modular/README.md

 ### Instance

-Use a class that has already been instantiated.
+Use an object that has already been instantiated.

 ```dart
   @override